elecfreaks/learn-en/microbitOctopus/output/octopus_ef04098.md

 ### Results

-- The LED strips display in a light water way.
+- The LED strips light in a way of flowing-water.

 ## Relevant Cases
 ---